jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    :param row:         The cell row (zero indexed).
    :param col:         The cell column (zero indexed).
-   :param blank:       None or empty string.
+   :param blank:       nil or empty string.
 The value is ignored.
    :param format:      Optional Format object. :ref:`Format <format>`

 Write a blank cell specified by ``row`` and ``column``::

-    worksheet:write_blank(0, 0, None, format)
+    worksheet:write_blank(0, 0, nil, format)

 This method is used to add formatting to a cell which doesn't contain a string or number value.